cjurjiu/FancyScans/README.md

    * When the 6th line is created, the oldest line is discarded.
    * If you need more than 5 lines, you'll have to edit the shader & the [Range...] annotation in the script file.

+The shaders could easily be converted to a plain-old, more efficient, vertex/fragment shaders, instead of being Unity's surface shaders.

 Sample project with the scenes used to generate the gif in the **FancyScansSampleProject** folder.

 Enjoy!